awsdocs/amazon-appstream2-developer-guide/doc_source/use-session-scripts.md

 You can configure your scripts to run for a maximum of 60 seconds before your users' applications launch and their streaming sessions begin\.
 Doing so enables you to customize the AppStream 2\.0 environment before users start streaming their applications\.
 When the session scripts run, a loading spinner displays for your users\.
 When your scripts complete successfully or the maximum waiting time elapses, your users' streaming session will begin\.
 If your scripts don't complete successfully, an error message displays for your users\.
 However, your users are not prevented from using their streaming session\.

-When you specify a file name, you must use a double backslash\.
+When you specify a file name on a Windows instance, you must use a double backslash\.
 For example:

 C:\\\\Scripts\\\\Myscript\.bat